AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 ### Session container

 The Session container lets you identify page interactions or mobile app interactions, campaigns, or conversions for a specific session.
 The Session container is the most commonly used container because it captures behaviors for the entire session once the rule is met.
 The Session container also lets you define which sessions you want to include or exclude in building and applying a filter.
-When you define a filter with a simple condition like `Page Name equals Checkout`, then the Session container will resolve to:
+When you define a filter with a simple condition like `Page Name equals Checkout`, then the Session container resolves to:

-- All sessions in which a page with name `Checkout` is visited.
+- All sessions where a page with name `Checkout` is visited.
-- All event data for these sessions.
+- All event data for those sessions.

 The session container can help you answer the following questions: